mementoweb/mediawiki/README.md

 # Directory Contents

 * Makefile - the build script that does all of the magic
-* README - this file
+* README.md - this file
 * TODO - list of items to address in the codebase
-* Memento - the source code
+* Memento/ - the source code for this extension
+* externals/ - git submodule linking to the code verification rules at https://gerrit.wikimedia.org/r/p/mediawiki/tools/codesniffer.git
+* scripts/ - command line scripts used for testing the extension by hand
-* tests/integration - the integration tests
+* tests/integration/ - the integration tests
-* tests/lib - libraries needed by the tests
+* tests/lib/ - libraries needed by the tests
-* coding-standards - directory of coding standards shamelessly stolen from Mediawiki
+* tests/data/ - data used by the tests

 # Installation